 The storied Seelbach Bourbon Champagne Cocktail is a glitzy cocktail worthy of celebration!
 The marriage of bourbon whiskey, champagne, orange and cocktail bitters is a festive way to toast both the holidays and the new year.
 Cheers!

-The last two years, my local ladies’ whiskey club had the Seelbach Bourbon Champagne Cocktail on the menu at our holiday party.
+The last two years, my local ladies’ whiskey club served the Seelbach Bourbon Champagne Cocktail for our holiday party.

 But The New York Times reports that tale is a fake made up by the Seelbach Hotel bartender who invented the cocktail in the 1990s.